Gentry: Historical background of social stratification in the West

-The Indo-Europeans who settled Europe, Central and Western Asia and the Indian subcontinent conceived their societies to be ordered (not divided) in a tripartite fashion, the three parts being castes.
+The Proto-Indo-Europeans who settled Europe, Central and Western Asia and the Indian subcontinent conceived their societies to be ordered (not divided) in a tripartite fashion, the three parts being castes.
 Castes came to be further divided, perhaps as a result of greater specialisation.

 The "classic" formulation of the caste system as largely described by Georges Dumézil was that of a priestly or religiously occupied caste, a warrior caste, and a worker caste.
-Dumézil divided the Proto-Indo-Europeans into three categories: sovereignty, military, and productivity (see Trifunctional hypothesis).
+Dumézil divided Proto-Indo-European society into three categories: sovereignty, military and productivity (see Trifunctional hypothesis).
 He further subdivided sovereignty into two distinct and complementary sub-parts.
 One part was formal, juridical, and priestly, but rooted in this world.
-The other was powerful, unpredictable, and also priestly, but rooted in the "other", the supernatural and spiritual world.
-The second main division was connected with the use of force, the military, and war.
-Finally, there was a third group, ruled by the other two, whose role was productivity: herding, farming, and crafts.
+The other was powerful, unpredictable and also priestly, but rooted in the "other", the supernatural and spiritual world.
+The second main division was connected with the use of force, the military and war.
+Finally, there was a third group, ruled by the other two, whose role was productivity: herding, farming and crafts.

 This system of caste roles can be seen in the castes which flourished on the Indian subcontinent and amongst the Italic peoples.

 Examples of the Indo-European castes: